wely/DevCamp/HOL/java/01-developer-environment/README.md

     All of the content for this DevCamp will now be located in `c:\DevCamp\`.

+1. Inside your development Virtual Machine, open a *NEW* terminal window and execute this command to verify that the node version is v6 or greater:

+    ```CMD
+    node -v
+    ```

-1. Inside your development Virtual Machine, open a browser window and go to `http://nodejs.org`, and click on the `Other Downloads` link under the current version LTS:
+1. If the Node version on your machine is less than v6, we will need to update the version.
+In a browser window open a browser window and go to `http://nodejs.org`, and click on the `Other Downloads` link under the current version LTS:

     ![image](./media/2017-06-19_08_48_00.png)